-The basic concept of node locked licensing is that your application should contact an online license server, to confirm the validity of the license key provided by the user to activate the license.
+The basic concept of node-locked licensing is that your application should contact an online license server, to confirm the validity of the license key provided by the user to activate the license.

-At the time of license activation it should also generate a unique device fingerprint, and send it along with the license activation request.
+At the time of license activation, it should also generate a unique device fingerprint, and send it along with the license activation request.

-The license server must store the device fingerprint and use it to validate the license key for further activations to prevent the usage of license key on other devices.
+The license server must store the device fingerprint and use it to validate the license key for further activations to prevent the usage of the license key on other devices.

 LexActivator is basically a libcurl based HTTP client which invokes Cryptlex Web API endpoints from your application to activate your licenses and trials.

 These licensing API endpoints can be invoked using any HTTP library, but it does something more which can save you a lot of time:

 Abstracts away HTTPS part, so you basically call simple functions like

 Verifies the HTTPS response signature using 2048 bit RSA public key.

 Stores the HTTPS response in an encrypted form on the disk using AES 128 bit symmetric encryption algorithm.